akmail/monitor_pi_net/README.md

 HTML OUTPUT
 -----------
-Everytime the script starts, it generates a ramdisk under `/media/ramdisk` (if not existing yet) in order to reduce write operations to the file system (which is an SD card on Raspberry Pi).
-Too many write operations reduce the lifetime of an SD card.
-Hence it's worth to use a ramdisk for the reports that are generated quite often (every 60 seconds in the original configuration).
-HTML report is generated in this ramdisk directory: `/media/ramdisk/index.html`.
+HTML report is generated in this directory: `/var/log/monitor_pi_net/index.html`.
 This page can be published on your webserver - please refer to your webserver documentation for further infromation.

 ADD REPORT TO APACHE WEBSERVER